OPIOIDS

 Continuing Education

-The Opidemic: Our Role in Curbing this Devastation is approved for CME.
-A minimum of 3.5 hours must be completed for a certificate.
-The core 2.5 hour course consists of units 1-6, with an additional hour coming from at least one of the six elective hour courses.
+The core 4.0 hour course consists of units 1-8.
+There are an additional six elective courses that offer an additional 4.0 hours of CME.
 For controlled substance prescribers, you must claim CME credit at the end of the course to receive the DOPL required certificate of completion.

 Other learners need to check with their regulatory groups regarding allowed credit.